 First, we need to determine if the property is “marital” or “non-marital.”
 Non-marital property will not be subject to any sort of split.
 This kind of property is defined as property owned before the union or gifts you received during the marriage (NOT INCLUDING gifts from a spouse) or an inheritance.
 Non-marital property can also be defined by a pre-marital agreement.

-If the non-marital property has provided an income, that income is also considered separate property unless you commingled with obviously marital funds.
+If the non-marital property has provided an income, that income is also considered separate property unless you commingled it with obviously marital funds.
 For example, if you have a trust fund that earns interest and you use that interest to pay the mortgage on the marital home or put it in a joint account, you made it marital.

 If you have questions regarding this issue or any other issue, please schedule an appointment with our attorneys.

 In the state of Florida, marital property means all assets and debts acquired during the marriage, regardless of whose “name it’s in.”
 An example of this would be a credit card.
 If the card has only one spouse’s name on it, it will STILL be considered a joint debt.
+It does not matter if the asset of the credit card was acquired separately.

-Assets can include but are not limited to houses, land, cash, 401ks, and other retirement accounts (whether or not they have achieved vested status).
-If your benefits started accruing BEFORE the marriage, a determination on the percentage of the “funds” that may be considered marital property may be necessary.
+If your benefits started accruing BEFORE the marriage, a determination of the percentage of the “funds” that may be considered marital property may be necessary.

+What is an equitable distribution in your divorce?
+That’s what we’re here to help determine.
 At Untying the Knot, our team is ready to help you understand your rights and work towards a fair division of assets and debts.
 Contact us today to discuss your case and learn more about how we can support you through the equitable distribution process.

 At Untying The Knot, we focus on a kinder, gentler divorce – to allow you to move on with your lives more quickly, less expensively and with way less drama.